quii/learn-go-with-tests/structs-methods-and-interfaces.md

 r Rectangle
 ```

-If you try to re-run the tests they should now compile and give you some failing output
+If you try to re-run the tests they should now compile and give you some failing output.

 ## Write enough code to make it pass